getodk/docs/odk1-src/central-install-digital-ocean.rst

 Next, you need to update some settings.
 Type ``nano .env`` and press **Enter**.
 This will launch a text editing application.

- - Change the ``SSLTYPE`` line to read: ``SSLTYPE=letsencrypt``.
+ - Change the ``SSL_TYPE`` line to read: ``SSL_TYPE=letsencrypt``.
 This instructs the server to attempt to obtain a security certificate from the free Let's Encrypt provider.
- - Change the ``SSLDOMAIN`` line so that after the ``=`` is the domain name you registered above.
-As an example: ``SSLDOMAIN=MyOdkCollectionServer.com``.
+ - Change the ``DOMAIN`` line so that after the ``=`` is the domain name you registered above.
+As an example: ``DOMAIN=MyOdkCollectionServer.com``.
 Do not include anything like ``http://``.
- - Change the ``SSLEMAIL`` line so that after the ``=`` is your own email address.
+ - Change the ``SYSADMIN_EMAIL`` line so that after the ``=`` is your own email address.
 The Let's Encrypt service will use this address only to notify you if something is wrong with your security certificate.
  - Hold ``Ctrl`` and press ``x`` to quit the text editor.
 Press ``y`` to indicate that you want to save the file, and then press **Enter** to confirm the file name.
 Do not change the file name.

    .. image:: /img/central-install/nano.png

 Now, we will bundle everything together into a server.
 Type ``docker-compose build`` and press **Enter** to do this.
 This will take a long time and generate quite a lot of text output.
 Don't worry if it seems to pause without saying anything for a while.
 When it finishes, you should see some "Successfully built" type text and get your input prompt back.
-When that happens, type ``docker-compose create`` and press **Enter**.
+When that happens, type ``docker-compose up --no-start`` and press **Enter**.

 Once that is complete, congratulations!
 You have installed your copy of ODK Central.
 Next, we need to teach the server how to start it up, and do so.